virtusize/virtusize_flutter_sdk/README.md

 Read more about Virtusize at https://www.virtusize.com

-You need a unique API key and an Admin account, only available to Virtusize customers.
+You will need a unique API key and an Admin account, only available to Virtusize customers.
 Contact our sales team to become a customer.

-This is the integration for Flutter apps only.
-For web integration, refer to the developer documentation on https://developers.virtusize.com
+**This is the integration for Flutter apps only.** For web integration, refer to the developer documentation on https://developers.virtusize.com